-The balance of payments is another area of concern.
-As I had pointed out in my Budget speech last year, some of the factors that have worked in our favour in the Sixth Plan will not operate with the same vigour in the Seventh Plan.
-As anticipated, growth of oil production, which had shown an increase of 18 million ton in the Sixth Plan has slowed down.
+- 20. The balance of payments is another area of concern.
+As I had pointed out in my Budget speech last year, some of the factors that have worked in our favour in the 6th Plan will not operate with the same vigour in the 7th Plan.
+As anticipated, growth of oil production, which had shown an increase of 18 million tonnes in the 6th Plan, has slowed down.
 The world environment for trade and concessional assistance continues to remain unfavourable.
 Against this background, it is essential to strengthen further the measures to conserve scarce foreign exchange.
 In particular, we must pursue a concerted programme for energy conservation, and develop indigenous sources of energy.
 In the current year alone we are likely to pay nearly Rs.
-1,100 crore more for oil imports.
+1,100 croies more for oil imports.
 The net foreign exchange outlay on this account may exceed Rs.
-4,600 crore as against about Rs.
-3,500 crore in the previous year.
-Can we afford this?
+4,600 crores as against about Rs.
+3,500 crores in the previous year.
+Can we afford this? - 21.
 In order to overcome domestic shortages, we also had to import large quantities of sugar and edible oils.
 Policy initiatives have already been taken to encourage higher domestic production of sugar and edible oils.
 These have begun to yield results.
-The potential for further expansion of output of oil seeds, particularly minor oilseeds, is immense.
-Later in my speech, I propose to announce a package of incentives, which will provide support to domestic cultivators of oilseeds.
-Our farmers have responded magnificently to the task of increasing yields and absorbing new technology.
+The potential for further expansion of output of oilseeds, particularly minor oilseeds, immense.
+Later in my speech, 1 propose to announce a package of incentives, which will provide support to domestic cultivators of oilseeds.
+Our farmers have responded magnificiently to the task of increasing yields and absorbing new technology.
 As a result of their effort, we are now self-sufficient in foodgrains.
 As Indiraji so rightly observed:

-"In a country where half the national income comes from farming, agricultural self-reliance is the basis of all self-reliance."
+"In a country where half the national income comes from farming, agricultural self-reliance is the basis of all self-reliance".